Displacement Ventilation Systems for Schools

 Q. What are the benefits of using a displacement ventilation system?

 Lukash: Displacement ventilation systems are highly effective in providing ventilation to a space.
 By extracting the stagnant and contaminant-filled room air from above the occupied zone, displacement ventilation provides fresh air more efficiently compared to a mixed system.
 By providing more effective ventilation, the overall amount of ventilation required is decreased.
 Less ventilation means less energy spent conditioning that air, which translates to significant savings for the building owner.

 Q. What types of projects (or architectural designs and features) would be ideal for displacement ventilation systems?

-Eric: Typical applications for displacement ventilation systems are schools, healthcare facilities, and large public spaces not only because they are efficient, but they are quiet and offer superior air quality at the same time.
+Eric: Typical applications for displacement ventilation systems are schools, healthcare facilities, and large public spaces, not only because they are efficient, but they are quiet and offer superior air quality at the same time.
 Displacement ventilation is also a good solution for cafeterias and kitchens to ensure that clean, fresh air is delivered while removing contaminants and odors.
-Low velocity air doesn’t disrupt exhaust hoods either as heat generated by cooking equipment rises to the ceiling rather than recirculated through the facility.
-Additionally, areas with high ceilings like gymnasiums, theaters, and libraries also benefit from the economic efficiency of a displacement ventilation systems.
+Low-velocity air doesn’t disrupt exhaust hoods either, as heat generated by cooking equipment rises to the ceiling rather than recirculated through the facility.
+Additionally, areas with high ceilings, like gymnasiums, theaters, and libraries, also benefit from the economic efficiency of displacement ventilation systems.